Teach Anywhere

 Supporting your students online

-- The academic restart committee has created a Syllabus Info Flyer with important information about communicating the course technology requirements and support to your students.
+- The Syllabus Info Flyer includes important information about communicating the course technology requirements and support to your students.

-- C&IT is providing support to students through this process as well so be sure to share this resource with your students.
+- C&IT provides support to students so be sure to share the C&IT helpdesk page with your students.

 - C&IT Faculty Resources Course for Canvas